Understand an Accountant’s role

 A complete overview of an Accountant’s role

-Accountants are the most trusted advisors of a business, this means becoming an accountant is not simple.
+Accountants are the most trusted advisors of a business, this means becoming one is not simple.
 There are many questions asked about an accountant.
-A few of these are questions such as how to become one? how to hire one? and what value do they add to a business?
+A few of these are questions such as how to become one? how to hire one? and what is an accountant’s role?

 Free Accounting Resources: